-§ 35-10-1 Establishment Membership Officers Quorum Investment votes Fund managers. (a) There is hereby authorized, created and established in the office of the general treasurer a state investment commission, the membership of which shall consist of the general treasurer, ex officio, or a deputy general treasurer as his or her designee, who shall act as chairperson, the director of administration, ex officio, or any assistant director of administration as his or her designee, who shall act as secretary, a director of the higher education assistance authority, or his or her designee to be appointed by the general treasurer, an active or retired teacher, state, or municipal employee member of the retirement system or official from the teacher, state, or municipal employee unions to be appointed by the general treasurer for a term of three (3) years, the executive director of the state retirement board, who shall be a nonvoting member, two (2) members of the general public to be appointed by the general treasurer, one of whom shall serve for an initial term of one year, and one of whom shall serve for an initial term of two (2) years and until his or her successor is appointed and qualified and three (3) members of the general public to be appointed by the governor, one of whom shall serve for an initial term of three (3) years, one of whom shall serve for an initial term of two (2) years, and one of whom shall serve for an initial term of one year and until his or her successor is appointed and qualified.
+§ 35-10-1 Establishment Membership Officers Quorum Investment votes Fund managers. (a) There is hereby authorized, created and established in the office of the general treasurer a state investment commission, the membership of which shall consist of the general treasurer, ex officio, or a deputy general treasurer as his or her designee, who shall act as chairperson, the director of administration, ex officio, or any assistant director of administration as his or her designee, who shall act as secretary, an active or retired teacher, state, or municipal employee member of the retirement system or official from the teacher, state, or municipal employee unions to be appointed by the general treasurer for a term of three (3) years, the executive director of the state retirement board, who shall be a nonvoting member, three (3) members of the general public to be appointed by the general treasurer, one of whom shall serve for an initial term of one year, and one of whom shall serve for an initial term of two (2) years and until his or her successor is appointed and qualified and three (3) members of the general public to be appointed by the governor, one of whom shall serve for an initial term of three (3) years, one of whom shall serve for an initial term of two (2) years, and one of whom shall serve for an initial term of one year and until his or her successor is appointed and qualified.
 Thereafter, the general public members shall serve for three (3) year terms and until his or her successor is appointed and qualified.
 The members of the general public appointed by the governor and the general treasurer shall be qualified by training or experience in the field of investment or finance.

 The commission may elect from among its own members such other officers as they deem necessary.
 All general treasurer and gubernatorial appointments made under this section after the effective date of this act [July 4, 2006] shall be subject to the advice and consent of the senate.
 No one shall be eligible for appointment unless he or she is a resident of this state.